-At Dolman Law Group and Sibley Dolman Accident Injury Lawyers, we believe that injured people deserve compensation no matter who is responsible.
+At Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers, we believe that injured people deserve compensation no matter who is responsible.
 We understand the challenges of presenting a case for an adult who was victimized as a child.

 Our Firm’s Results

-At Dolman Law Group and Sibley Dolman Accident Injury Lawyers, we’ve recovered millions in damages for our injured clients.
+At Dolman Law Group Accident Injury Lawyers, PA Accident Injury Lawyers, we’ve recovered millions in damages for our injured clients.
 We’ve negotiated settlements directly with responsible parties, commercial defendants, insurance companies, and defense attorneys.
 We’ve resolved cases during mediation and settlement conferences.
 When a trial was the most reasonable alternative, our attorneys presented our clients’ evidence before a judge and jury.

 We’ve worked hard for our injured clients but, as each case is unique, we can’t promise a specific outcome.
 We share our case results to demonstrate our strong commitment to our injured clients.

 For a free legal consultation with a catholic church sexual abuse lawyer serving Tampa, call 833-552-7274